avr-varshan/ai-voice-lab/README.md

 # 🗣️ VoiceLab

-**Generate natural speech and morph voices entirely under your control—data never leaves your stack.**
+**Transform text into natural speech and convert voices seamlessly—with full precision and unmatched flexibility.**

 VoiceLab is a full-stack template that lets you reproduce the core workflow of commercial voice platforms—**entirely on your own infrastructure**.
 It couples two open-source neural speech models with a hardened cloud pipeline so you can (a) fine-tune new voices quickly and (b) serve high-throughput inference behind a single FastAPI gateway.